VoidPoneglyph/Novice_Password_Generator/README.md

 # Sudoku_solver
-This is a program made to solve a 9X9 grid of Sudoku using it's rules.
+This is a program made to solve a 9X9 grid of Sudoku using its rules.
 I've implemented a function called "Possibility", that checks the three most important conditions assoicated with sudoku.
 1. Every row has numbers from 1 to 9 and no number should be repeating in a given row.
 2. Every column has numbers from 1 to 9 and no number should be repeating in a single given row.